 What matters is that your short-short feels bigger and more important than the space should allow.
 Try us.

 If you need to withdraw part of your submission, please leave us a note via Submittable.

 We're looking for all manner of well-written, innovative creative nonfiction including, but not limited to, lyric essays, personal essays, memoir, and literary journalism.
 We enjoy work that pays attention to form and language—whether traditionally or experimentally—and explores and challenges the boundaries of the genre.
 We seek work that is pathologically curious.
 That said, our primary concern is not with one particular component of creative nonfiction, but with the quality of the work.

-In addition to standard (whatever that means) submissions in poetry, fiction, and nonfiction, Passages North wants your hybrid essays.
+In addition to standard (whatever that means) submissions in poetry, fiction, and nonfiction, Passages North wants your hybrid work.
 Send us your orphans, your bastards, your bumpings, and your grindings, whether whimsical, grave, or neither.

-Genre editors: Rachel May and Matthew Gavin Frank
+Genre editor: Matthew Gavin Frank

 Contribute to Passages North's online Writers on Writing column.
 Send us short essays about how you write, craft tricks you're willing to disclose, frustrations about your muse.
 Send us your lamentations and praises.
 Tell us stories about stories.
 Share your insider info.
 Read our previous contributors and fill in the gaps.
 (Please include a short bio.)

 Thank you so much for your donation to Passages North!
 Your contribution provides vital support in helping us showcase literature that matters and should be seen.
 Rocket Fuel submissions will be processed at the same rate, and with the same consideration, as regular submissions.
 We can't tell you how much we appreciate your generosity.